RetroDECK/ES-DE/INSTALL-DEV.md

 It's unclear why the first line shows a reference to itself, and this line apparently can't be modified using the install_name_tool command.
 It doesn't matter though and the application will work fine even if this path does not exist on the system.

-You of course only need to change the paths to rpaths once, well at least until you replace the libraries in case of moving to a newer version or so.
+You of course only need to change the absolute paths to rpaths once, well at least until you replace the libraries in case of moving to a newer version or so.

 In addition to these libraries, you need to create a `plugins` directory and copy over the following VLC libraries, which are normally located in `/Applications/VLC.app/Contents/MacOS/plugins/`: